stormwild/stormwild.github.io/_posts/2014-12-14-working-with-jekyll.markdown

 {% raw %}
     { % raw % }
     { % endraw % }
-    // remove space between { and %
+    // but without the space between { and % as shown above
 {% endraw %}

+I also learned that you can specify line numbers by using ```linenos``` or ```linenos=table```:

+{% raw %}
+    {% highlight ruby linenos %}
+    def what?
+      42
+    end
+    {% endhighlight %}
+{% endraw %}

+However, due to problems with the mark-up generated, a better solution would be to create the line numbers using [css](https://reanimus.github.io/2014/04/14/fun-times-with-jekylls-code-highlighting.html) instead.

 References: